 How Alphonso Mango Came to India

-Initially Portuguese landed to Goa and invaded in Goa in 1510 there General Lord Afonso de Albuquerque who landed and fought in Goa and conquered in those time.
+Initially Portuguese landed in Goa and invaded Goa in 1510 there.
+General Lord Afonso de Albuquerque landed and fought in Goa and conquered in those times.

-He was having good knowledge of gardening and he did grafting of local Mango in Ratnagiri and another variety of mango then it was invented as a new mango it was named after Aphonso de Albuquerque appendage of the same name was done like apoos, apus, haapoos, Hapusa, Hapus or Alphonso Mango.
+He had good knowledge of gardening, and he did a grafting of local Mango in Ratnagiri and another variety of this then it was invented as a new Aam.

-As a fact you must know that if you plant the seed of Alphonso Mango it wont give the same mango it will be some different variety of Mango it wont be Alphonso.
-Rather it works only if mango plant when it is smaller in stage grafted with Pure Alphonso Mango.
+As a fact, you must know that if you plant the seed of this variety, it won't give the same fruit; it will be some different variety of this.

-The original Alphonso mango is grown in Devgad Taluka in Sindhudurg district of Maharashtra.
+The original one is grown in Devgad Taluka in the Sindhudurg district of Maharashtra.

-The mango offers a natural scent, which is considered as the real and pure Alphonso mango.
+It offers a natural scent, considered the real and pure Hapus.

-Mangoes should look yellow and must have a red tint at the top of the fruit and look soft and feel soft when fully ripened.
-Chemically grown mangoes are hard but yellow.
-So be wise while choosing your mango.
+It should look yellow, have a red tint at the top of the fruit, and feel soft when fully ripened.
+Chemically grown may be are hard but yellow.
+So be wise while choosing your amazing fruit from Konkan.